mems/calepin/Security/Security.md

 Note: code is also data

-**It's impossible to prevent access to data provided to untrusted parties.
-NEVER**
+**It's impossible to prevent access to data provided to untrusted parties, NEVER!** It's too late.

 The reader / browser / VM must be able to read your files and since it has no idea of what encryption you use, you must "load" a encrypted file, and the algorithm of your encrypted file is in the loader.
 But what do you do with the loader itself then?